Frequently Asked Questions – The Vice-Chancellor's Colloquium

 What is the structure of the keynote lecture sessions?

-The Vice-Chancellor's Colloquium will gather on Wednesdays from 5pm to 7pm at the Martin Wood lecture hall in the Department of Physics on Weeks 1, 3, 5 and 7 of Hilary term.
+The Vice-Chancellor's Colloquium will gather on Wednesdays from 5pm to 7pm on Weeks 1, 3, 5 and 7 of Hilary term (location to be confirmed).
 Each session will be composed of a short (5-minute) introduction, two short lectures (approximately 30 minutes each) from academics in different departments/disciplines responding to the same prompt, and additional 25 minutes of questions and discussion, and a 30-minute explanation of the digital learning content and college-based group sessions the following week.

 What would one of the college group sessions look like?

 The group discussions and activities on weeks 2, 4, 6 and 8 of Hilary term will be hosted by a number of colleges and facilitated by DPhil students.
-We anticipate that Weeks 2 and 6 will be focused on engaging with the keynotes and supplementary digital content to explore in more depth key questions and themes related to interdisciplinary skills and climate change.
-In weeks 4 and 8, the college-based sessions will be focused on forming and supporting the projects of interdisciplinary teams.
+We anticipate that Weeks 2 and 4 will be focused on engaging with the keynotes and supplementary digital content to explore in more depth key questions and themes related to interdisciplinary skills and climate change.
+In weeks 6 and 8, the college-based sessions will be focused on the interdisciplinary group projects.

 How will the interdisciplinary team projects work?

-As part of the smaller group discussions and activities held at colleges on Weeks 2, 4, 6 and 8 of Hilary term, students will be encouraged to form interdisciplinary teams to collaborate on a capstone project for the Colloquium.
-There will be three tracks of team projects: pitching innovative solutions, posters capturing interdisciplinary perspectives, and creative works on climate.
-These student projects will be showcased at a celebratory event with the Vice-Chancellor in early Trinity term.
+As part of the smaller group discussions and activities held at colleges on Weeks 2, 4, 6 and 8 of Hilary term, students will be formed into interdisciplinary groups to collaborate on a capstone project for the Colloquium.
+Each group will identify a local problem related to climate change and propose an interdisciplinary solution, building on what they have learned in the Colloquium.
+The students in each participating college will choose a group project to represent them as a semi-finalist.
+Three groups selected as finalists by the Colloquium team will be showcased at a celebratory event with the Vice-Chancellor in early Trinity term.

 How will the college (and project) groups be selected?

 Students will be assigned to the college hosting their group discussions and activities when places in the Colloquium are allocated.
-Within the college cohorts, the DPhil facilitators will help participants form teams of four to undertake group projects in one of the three tracks.
-At least two academic divisions (Humanities, MPLS, MSD and SSD) must be represented in each team.
+Within the college cohorts, students will be assigned in groups of four to undertake group projects .
+These project groups will include students from multiple colleges, departments and years of study.